 It is the responsibility of the vessel's Master to report a marine casualty or accident, as defined in 46 CFR 4.03 to the cognizant USCG Officer in Charge of Marine Inspection (OCMI).
-ABS takes the lead in assessing the material condition of the affected vessel, proposing repairs and determining "Fitness to Proceed" and is obliged to share this with the local OCMI.
-If the vessel poses a pollution threat to the environment or poses a hazard to the safety of a U.S. navigable waterway such as a Class I structural failure, the local OCMI will have final authority to review and approve repairs.
+ABS takes the lead in determining "Fitness to Proceed" and is obliged to share this with the local OCMI.
+If the vessel poses a pollution threat to the environment, such as a Class I structural failure, the local OCMI will take precedence.
 This decision must be coordinated with the Surveyor in Charge.